nd1511/OMASGAN_/README.md

 python train_Toy_Data_fGAN_Simulation_Experiment.py
 ```

+The Toy Data Simulation Experiment folder, which is within the Simulations Experiments folder, includes figures and results for OMASGAN evaluated on synthetic data.

 To run f-GAN-based OMASGAN training using the LOO methodology on MNIST data, for abnormal_class_LOO (train_Task1_fGAN_Simulation_Experiment.py), run the bash script:
 ```
 cd ./Experiments/